piskvorky/gensim/docs/_sources/tut2.txt

 see the :doc:`API reference <apiref>` or directly the Python code for more info and examples.

-It is worth repeating that these are all unique, **incremental** implementations, which do not require the whole training corpus to be present in main memory at once.
+It is worth repeating that these are all unique, **incremental** implementations, which do not require the whole training corpus to be present in main memory all at once.
-With memory taken care of, we are now investigating available lightweight Python frameworks for distributed computing, to improve CPU efficiency, too.
+With memory taken care of, we are now implementing :doc:`distributed`, to improve CPU efficiency, too.
 If you feel you could contribute, please `let us know <mailto:radimrehurek@seznam.cz>`_!